 2. COROS VERTIX

-If you like taking long runs or you’re training for a marathon, you need a watch that has great battery power.
+If your running default is the long run (and here we’re talking the really long run), you need a watch that has great battery power.
 The COROS VERTIX wins first place for battery life in this list of best outdoor watches.

 In terms of style and comfort, it’s pretty much on-par with the Garmin fenix.
 It’s also super for guys and girls who love trail running, hiking, and hardcore adventuring.

-Apparently, the watch can withstand temperatures of -22°F or dives of up to 150 meters (490 feet) comfortably, and still keep its amazing battery life.
+The watch is designed to withstand temperatures of -22°F and dives of up to 150 meters (490 feet) comfortably, and still keep its amazing battery life.
 If you use this watch every day and don’t make use of the fancy features, you’ll get more than a month out of its battery!
 And if you’re someone who regularly finds themselves above the snow line, or deep underwater, this is also your watch.

 In full GPS mode, you’ll get 60 hours out of a single charge.
-No matter where you’re running, how far, or for how long, the COROS would be a super companion.
+No matter where you’re running, how far, or for how long, the COROS is a super companion.

 Apart from the battery, this watch offers useful features like altitude acclimatization assistance, accurate heart rate tracking, and a comprehensive app that features metrics like cadence, stride length, and elevation, as well as full integration with Strava.